huangyibo/huangyibo.github.io/_pages/about.md

 News
 ======
 ---
+- 09/2023 I start a new journey at the CSE divison of University of Michigan.
 - 08/2023 Our RDMI work is awarded **[<b style="color:#FF0000">Distinguished Paper</b>]()** at the Usenix Security 2023.
 Congratulations!
 - 06/2023 Our work "Remote Direct Memory Introspection" (i.e., RDMI) for baremetal cloud security is accepted by [Usenix Security 2023](https://www.usenix.org/conference/usenixsecurity23/presentation/liu-hongyi).
 - 04/2023 The co-authored work "PFtree: Optimizing Persistent Adaptive Radix Tree for PM Systems on eADR Platform" will be presented on [DASFAA 2023](http://www.tjudb.cn/dasfaa2023/programs).